CCGS Alexander Henry

 CCGS Alexander Henry is a former Canadian Coast Guard light icebreaker and buoy tender that served on the Great Lakes from 1959 to 1984.
 In 1986, the vessel was handed over to the Marine Museum of the Great Lakes in Kingston, Ontario for preservation as a museum ship.
 Previously, during the summer months the vessel was also operated as a bed and breakfast.
-In 2017, the ship was sold to the Lakehead Transportation Museum Society in Thunder Bay, Ontario and in June, was relocated to the Pool 6 site on the town's harbour front, where Alexander Henry continues as a museum ship.
+In 2017, the ship was sold to the Lakehead Transportation Museum Society in Thunder Bay, Ontario.
+That June, the ship was relocated to the Pool 6 site on the town's harbour front, where Alexander Henry continues as a museum ship.